hatedabamboo/notes.hatedabamboo.me/src/posts/solving-eks-cluster-games.md

 }
 ```

-We have assumed role for the instance, but it's of no interest to us.
+We have an assumed role for the instance, but it's of no interest to us.
 Let's try to find another role to assume.

 ```bash
 root@wiz-eks-challenge:~# kubectl describe sa